 No one wants to see history repeated - and especially no central banker (and no politician) wants it on their watch.
 If they could preserve the illusion forever, they would.
 What you see today is what it takes to preserve the illusion.

-Fiat currencies - derivatives of wealth (and themselves derivatives) create this compelling illusion.
-The power of the illusion corrupts, and its issuers (including those of cryptos - the transactors themselves) are corrupted.
+Fiat currencies - derivatives of real money - create this compelling illusion.
+The power of the illusion corrupts, and its issuers are corrupted.
 This is the nature of humanity.

 Now the most powerful FIAT Tribe, to which all other FIAT tribes are connected for credibility, breaks with other tribes to defend its power.
 This "group retreat to avoid paying up" manifests in the abuse of power and separation from its cardinal rule of law.
 A currency cannot be used as a political (or tribal) weapon and hope to retain it's status as a global wealth reserve asset and unit of account.

 This is where we are in the US Dollar system's reserve asset timeline.
 Destroying itself to save itself, now that all other policy has been exhausted.
-We got used to the lunacy of QE, and now we must endure economic sanctions and trade wars.
+We got used to the lunacy of QE, and now we must endure economic sanctions, trade wars and QT.
 There's nothing left to milk.
 Suicide is the final lifeline.
 Facts are living turned inside out.
 Facts are useless in emergencies ...
 How ironic.

 But the families do enjoy a good spine-tingling twist of ironic tragedy.
-After all, if you didn't like this system, you won't like the next (and if you're one of the little people, you probably don't like the current system very much at all).
+After all, if you didn't like this system, you won't like the next (few little people like the current system very much at all).
 On the other hand if you have a brand new set of keys to the clubhouse, you'll be one of the few who truly understands the advantages of the new system.
 It will be just grand.
 Yours is not a tribe, but a house.
 A house that stands above the rest, through the test of time ... a name that commands respect.

 After all, the hand that gives is above the hand that takes.